 Federated CNA Structure

-In a federated CNA structure, CNAs are categorized as Primary, Root, and Sub-CNAs.
-Multiple Sub-CNAs may operate under the oversight of a Root CNA, while the Root CNAs operate under the oversight of a single, Primary CNA.
+In a federated CNA structure, CNAs are categorized as Primary, Root, and Sub-CNAs (or just "CNAs", generically).
+Multiple Sub-CNAs may operate under the oversight of a Root CNA, while the Root CNAs operate under the oversight of a single, Primary CNA or another Root CNA.
 Sub-CNAs only assign CVEs for vulnerabilities in their own products or their domain of responsibility, hereinafter referred to as scope.
 Root CNAs manage a group of Sub-CNAs within a given domain or community, train and admit new Sub-CNAs, and are the assigners of last resort (i.e., no Sub-CNA exists for the scope) within that domain or community.
 The Primary CNA operates the CVE Program, manages Root CNAs and Sub-CNAs, trains and admits new Root CNAs and Sub-CNAs, and is the assigner of last resort for requesters that are unable to have CVEs assigned at the Sub- or Root CNA levels.

 Figure 1.
 Federated CNA Structure

+Figure 1. shows how different Root CNAs have different areas of responsibility.
+Each colored box is a distinctly described scope.
+For the gray box, part of the scope of the gray box has been delegated to a Root CNA and its Sub-CNAs, as indicated by the yellow box.

-In cases where requests or issues cannot be resolved by a given CNA, the issues are escalated to the next higher level CNA.
+In cases where requests or issues cannot be resolved by a given CNA, the issues are escalated to the next higher-level CNA.
 Requests and issues at the Sub-CNA level can be elevated to Root CNAs, and requests and issues at the Root CNAs can be elevated to the Primary CNA.
 The same flow, from Sub-CNAs to Root CNAs to the Primary CNA, is followed to alert the next higher CNA when CVEs are assigned, or when reporting other programmatic data.
 The Primary CNA provides blocks of IDs to Root CNAs, and Root CNAs provide blocks of IDs to Sub-CNAs.

 Figure 2.
 CNA CVE Request and Assignment Process